Kim Sang-ok (independence activist): Biography

 He later defected to Shanghai, China, in October that year and avoided tracing by Japanese police that year.
 There, he developed a struggle for national independence by interacting with the governors of China through guidance and introduction of temporary government factors such as Kim Gu and Lee Si-young.

-He returned to Korea in 1921, raised military funds and carried out espionage missions, and entered Seoul with his comrades in the winter of 1922.

-Then on Jan.
-12 the following year, he was in hiding after throwing a bomb at the Jongno Police Station and died on Jan.
-22 after a long battle with Japanese soldiers.
+Then on January 12 the following year, he was in hiding after throwing a bomb at the Jongno Police Station.
+On January 22, 1923, Kim ran around the roof of a civilian house surrounded by some 1,000 Japanese military police officers in Hyoje-dong, central Seoul, and fought a three-hour gun battle before killing himself with one remaining bullet.